Kong/docs.konghq.com/src/gateway/configure/dynamic-plugin-ordering/get-started.md

 content_type: how-to
 ---

-The following examples are a result of the most common requests we received for this feature.

-### Rate-limiting before Authentication
+Here are some common use cases for [dynamic plugin ordering](/gateway/{{page.kong_version}}/configure/dynamic-plugin-ordering).

+## Rate limiting before authentication

-In this case we want to limit the amount of requests against our service/route even before we hit authentication.
+Let's say you want to limit the amount of requests against our service and route *before* Kong requests authentication.
+You can describe this dependency with the token `before`.

-For this example I'm using the key-auth plugin as the authentication plugin.
+The following example uses the [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced) plugin with the [Key Authentication](/hub/kong-inc/key-auth) plugin as the authentication method.

 {% navtabs %}
-{% navtab Using the Admin API %}
+{% navtab Admin API %}

-{:.note}
-> **Note:** This section sets up the basic Rate Limiting plugin.
-If you have a {{site.base_gateway}} instance, see instructions for **Using Kong Manager** to set up Rate Limiting Advanced with sliding window support instead.

-Call the Admin API on port `8001` and configure plugins to enable a limit of five (5) requests per minute, stored locally and in-memory, on the node.
+Call the Admin API on port `8001` and enable the `rate-limiting` plugin, configuring it to run before `key-auth`:

 <!-- codeblock tabs -->
 {% navtabs codeblock %}